Murder of Anesha Murnane: Perpetrator’s arrest and conviction

-In April 2022, a call to a tip line gave numerous details about the crime and identified a Utah man who had formerly lived in Homer as the person who abducted, raped and murdered Murnane.
-He allegedly knew Murnane due to being employed by a local behavioral health service and having worked at the building where Murnane lived.
-He was pulled over and arrested on multiple counts in May 2022.
-Subsequent interviews led to the discovery that the anonymous tip came from the suspect's wife, whom he allegedly told about the murder in 2021.
-Upon executing search warrants on the suspect, police recovered what appears to be Murnane's Timex watch, found near a missing person flyer.
+In April 2022, an anonymous call to a tip line identified a Utah man, Kirby Calderwood, who had formerly lived in Homer, as the person who abducted, raped, and murdered Murnane, and gave numerous details about the crime.
+Calderwood knew Murnane due to being employed by a local behavioral health service and having worked at the building where Murnane lived.
+He was arrested in Utah in May 2022.
+Subsequent interviews led to the discovery that the anonymous tip came from Calderwood’s wife, whom he had told about the murder in 2021.
+Upon executing search warrants, police recovered what appears to be Murnane's Timex watch, found near a missing person flyer.

-In September 2022, a Kenai grand jury indicted Kirby Calderwood on multiple felony charges including murder, kidnapping, and sexual assault, carrying a possible sentence of ninety-nine years.
-The suspect remained in Utah, where he was also facing multiple charges before being extradited to Alaska and incarcerated at the Wildwood Correctional Complex in November 2022.
-As of June 2024, the suspect had been the subject of twelve pretrial hearings, with no trial date set.
+In September 2022, a Kenai grand jury indicted Calderwood on multiple felony charges including murder, kidnapping, and sexual assault.
+He remained in Utah, where he was also facing charges, before being extradited to Alaska and incarcerated at the Wildwood Correctional Complex in November 2022.
+In February 2026, Calderwood admitted to killing Murnane and pleaded guilty to one count of second-degree murder.
+He signed a plea agreement recommending he receive a sentence of 87 years in prison, and was sentenced to that term in July 2026.

+Friends, family, and investigators who worked on the case expressed frustration at the long period of time it took to arrest and convict Calderwood.